-The differential cross section of Cu K and L shell is also calculated for different acceleration voltages of the incoming electrons, see Fig. (\ref{fig:CuKLBeamVoltage}).
+The differential cross section of Cu $K$ and $L$ shells is also calculated for different acceleration voltages of the incoming electrons, (see Fig. \ref{fig:CuKLBeamVoltage}).
 The relativistic kinematics of the beam electrons affects the dependence of the cross section on the beam energy.

-In case of EELS experiments at high energy loss or large collection angle, the momentum transfer $|\bfq|$ is beyond the range of validity of the dipole approximation, and the effects of transverse photons become manifest.
+In case of EELS experiments at high-energy loss or large collection angle, the momentum transfer $|\bfq|$ is beyond the range of validity of the dipole approximation, and the effects of transverse photons become manifest.
 This makes our fully relativistic result indispensable for accurate analysis.
-Fig.~(\ref{fig:CuKSnKDDCS}) shows the contribution of the multipole Coulomb, transverse electric and magnetic transition matrix elements to the double differential cross section as a function of the effective collection angle $\tilde \theta$, Eq.~(\ref{tildethetadef}).
+Figure (\ref{fig:CuKSnKDDCS}) shows the contribution of the multipole Coulomb, transverse electric and magnetic transition matrix elements to the double-differential cross section as a function of the effective collection angle $\tilde \theta$, Eq.~(\ref{tildethetadef}).
 The contribution of the QED part of the matrix element is of the order of $\sim 10\%$.
-The shape of the double differential cross section is qualitatively similar to the results found in the literature \cite{Schattschneider2005}, but the actual values differ in the case of large energy loss experiments, as follows directly from the expansion (\ref{dipoleexpansionT}).
-The numerical differences are small for the majority of low energy loss EELS experiments.
+The shape of the double-differential cross section is qualitatively similar to the results found in the literature \cite{Schattschneider2005}, but the actual values differ in the case of large energy loss experiments, as follows directly from the expansion (\ref{dipoleexpansionT}).
+The numerical differences are small for the majority of low-energy loss EELS experiments.

 The transverse photon corrections are primarily important in the beam-target interaction, but they also contribute to the dynamics of the deep shells of heavy atoms.
 These corrections are typically described by effective potentials that are derived from QED.
-Fig.~(\ref{fig:WLQED}) shows the QED differential cross section of $\mathrm{W - L_3}$ subshell in terms of the energy loss.
+Figure~(\ref{fig:WLQED}) shows the QED differential cross section of $\mathrm{W}-L_3$ subshell in terms of the energy loss.
 The atomic structure of tungsten is calculated using the Breit and Uehling potential, as well as the electron self-energy terms \cite{ambit, PhysRevA.93.052509, Ginges_2016}.
 QED corrections on the atomic bound states are small, but they can be important in the analysis of the extended fine structure of high-energy edges in EELS or XAS \cite{PhysRevB.17.560, 10.1093/micmic/ozad067.172}.